conradliste/BetterThanBackprop/README.md

 # Code Organization

-The code is organized into 3 directories

-* smartLearn: Code implementing different learning algorithms
+* SmarterThanBackprop: Source Code
-* models: Neural network architectures
     * dataLoaders: Code for preprocessing and loading in datasets
+    * feedbackLearners: Code implementing different learning algorithms
     * examples: Executable code testing a learing algorithm on a specific dataset or game
+    * models: Neural network architectures
+    * utils: Miscallaneous Functions

+There are also the following directories that I am using to store results and data.
+However you can rename these directories to fit your code

+* data: Stores any datasets
+* results: Graphs, tables, and logs for a given training run

 # How to Run the Code in Developer Mode
 Before running the code, first activate your virtual environment and run the `setup.py` file.